codeforamerica/form-flow/README.md

 * [How to contribute](#how-to-contribute)
     * [Maintainer information](#maintainer-information)

-A Spring Boot Java library that provide a framework for developing *form-flow* based applications.
+A Spring Boot Java library that provide a framework for developing **form flow** based applications.
 The intention is to speed up the creation of web applications that are a series of forms that collect input from users.